-A credit union's profitability affects its long-term survivability.
-Earnings can be retained by the credit union, increasing its capital cushion, or be used to deal with problematic loans, potentially making the credit union more resilient in times of trouble.
-Obviously, credit unions that are losing money are less able to do those things.
+How successful a credit union is at making money has an effect on its safety and soundness.
+A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union more resilient in times of trouble.
+However, credit unions that are losing money have less ability to do those things.

-UNIVERSITY had an earnings ratio of 5.00 percent in our test, better than the average for all credit unions, suggesting that it's doing better than its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, an indication that it's running ahead of its peers in this area.